Slow Multi-Family Development Building Progress thanks to NIMBY

-NIMBY is a movement that is quickly spreading across the nation.
+NIMBY is a quickly spreading movement.
 Standing for Not in My Back Yard, this movement has been gaining steam in neighborhoods made up of mostly single-family homes and homeowners.
-These homeowners do not want certain types of developments to join their neighborhood for fear of depressed housing prices and a “specific type of person” coming into the neighborhood.
-These homeowners are pushing strongly back, specifically against new developments housing multifamily units.
+These homeowners do not want certain types of developments in their neighborhood for fear of depressed housing prices and a “specific type of person” that comes with them.
+These homeowners are pushing back, specifically against new developments housing multifamily units.

-This attitude, along with housing regulations, is keeping builders from adding these types of properties in areas that sorely need them.
-According to Steve Lawson, chairman of National Association of Homebuilders Multifamily Council, “Multifamily builders and developers are seeing strong demand, but there are headwinds that have impacted further development.”
+This attitude, along with housing regulations, keeps builders from adding these types of properties in areas that sorely need them.
+According to Steve Lawson, chairman of National Association of Homebuilders Multifamily Council, “Multifamily builders and developers are seeing strong demand, but there are headwinds that have impacted development.”

-Much of the decline in overall sentiment came from the market-rate and condo categories.
+Much of the decline in overall sentiment comes from the market-rate and condo categories.
 The NAHB report states that the MPI fell two points to 51 compared to the previous quarter.
-The MPI is measured on a scale of 0 to 100, with a number above 50 indicating that more respondents report conditions are improving than report conditions are getting worse.
+The MPI is measured on a scale of 0 to 100.
+A number above 50 indicates that more respondents report conditions are improving than getting worse.

 The NIMBY movement does not stop with housing though.
 Many neighborhoods are similarly frustrated with airports, landfills, shopping malls, hospitals, power plants, factories, or even wind turbines being added to their neighborhood.